adelphe/CoronaVirusDataAnalysis/README.md

-# Data Engineering Project Batch processing
+# Data Engineering Project Batch Processing

 This is a template you can use for your next data engineering portfolio project.
 To copy it, log into GitHub and click on the **Use this template** button above.